* FTSE 100 up 0.3 pct, but still below 6,900 level

 collective pensions, as they have in the Netherlands, whereby

-pensions' money is pooled and this brings charges down," Sanford
+pensions money is pooled and this brings charges down," said

 The FTSE 100 has risen by nearly 2 percent since the start

-However, some traders said the index remained prone to
+However, some traders said the FTSE remained prone to

 short-term pull-backs if it continued to fail to break above the